 With summer weather reaching peaks of 30 degrees in some areas of the UK, you may be thinking – will the heat impact my EV?
 The answer, unfortunately, is yes.
-In fact, electric vehicles can be affected by both extreme heat and also freezing conditions.
-But don’t sweat it!
-In this blog, we will share our top tips on how to mitigate the negative effects of the summer heat.
+In fact, electric vehicles can be affected by both extreme heat and freezing conditions.

 Let’s get into the nitty-gritty and first explain how heat can impact your electric vehicle: